 This involves; identifying species and populations of fish, invertebrates and coral, reef baseline surveys, beach cleanups and protecting the beloved sea turtle.

-To participate in marine conservation you need to be scuba trained to advanced level, which can be learnt whilst in Madagascar.
-Included in the cost is one PADI scuba diving course - beginner, advanced or refresher, depending on your skill level upon arrival.
+To participate in the marine conservation you need to be scuba trained to advanced level, which can be learnt whilst in Madagascar.
+Included in the 10 week program cost is one PADI scuba diving course - beginner, advanced or refresher, depending on your skill level upon arrival.

 If, like many Leapers, you have no diving experience, you’ll first complete a five-day Open Water Level 1 training course, at our Turtle Bay facility, with our on-site diving instructor, before taking a further three-day advanced course for an additional fee of £200.
 If you’ve already completed Level 1 or the advanced course elsewhere, then you’ll take the advanced course either for the first time or as a refresher at no additional cost.
 For each course you'll need to also register online for the padi training packs.